efemkay/obsidian-modular-css-layout/docs/gallery-cards/04-image-float.md

 Content of the main article
 ```

+> **Note on Editing in Live Preview**
+>
+> In previous version of Float Image, editing text next to it was quite janky.
+I've improved it a bit (for `float-right` at least).
+For `float-left` you may still find selecting and navigating the text (up and down) still not possible.
+>
-> Note that editing float in Live Preview will be a bit off (or "janky"), especially if you use `float-left` (`float-right` is less so).
-Navigate using keyboard instead of mouse/trackpad.
-Even better use Source Mode to edit.
+> To edit, it's better to navigate using keyboard (from the top or bottom) instead of mouse/trackpad.
+Even better, use Source Mode to edit.

-## Additional Notes

 ### External Images